 ‘Andalíb wondered if it would be wise to speak of his new-found Faith.
 He knew too well of the hatred Siyyid Muḥammad bore towards the Bábís, as the Bahá’ís were still called by their countrymen.
 He remembered how Siyyid Muḥammad would never take anything from the hand of someone he suspected to belong to this group, much less would he enter the house of a Bábí or treat one of them as a friend.
 Yet ‘Andalíb could not doubt Siyyid Muḥammad’s sincerity.
 The fact that he had risked his own reputation by coming to warn ‘Andalíb of the rumour he had heard proved that he was indeed a true friend.

 “I will tell you everything,” he told Siyyid Muḥammad at length, “for I see that you are the only real friend I have in Láhíján and I cannot be any less sincere in my friendship towards you.
-What you have heard is true, but before you pass any judgement you must make me a promise.
+What you have heard is true, but before you pass any judgement, you must make me a promise.
 If I have strayed away from the right

 path in my search for Truth, you must help me to turn back, but if I can convince you that I have indeed found the Truth, then you too must accept it.
 Give me your word!”
 Siyyid Muḥammad accepted the challenge, fully convinced that he could save his friend from the spell under which he had fallen.